NebbGroup/docs.qlarm.com/content/events/_index.md

 - "EVENT TYPE" - f only the events from selected type.
 - "IN GRACE PERIOD" - If checked than only events that are in grace period will be displayed.
 If this is not the case, only the events that are not in a grace period will be listed.

-For Events tab we also have:
+In the Events tab there are also:
 - "EVENT STATE" - filters the events that have the selected event state.
 - "ACKNOWLEDGED STATE" - filters the events that have the selected acknowledged state.
 <figure class="image_container">